cwl157/wpf-onedrive-graph/README.md

 # wpf-onedrive-graph
-Example of connecting to onedrive using ms graph api
+Example of connecting to onedrive using ms graph api to upload and download files with OneDrive.